boxcutter/windows/README.md

 The value of `CM_VERSION` should have the form `x.y` or `x.y.z`, such as `CM_VERSION := 11.12.4`

+The latest Chef products are governed by a non-free license and require license acceptance.
+To support using both free and licensed Chef products a new variable `CM_LICENSED` defaults to `'false'`.
+If `CM_VERSION=latest` and `CM_LICENSED=false` then the latest free version of the `CM` will be used.

 It is also possible to specify a `HW_VERSION` if a specific hardware version is to be used for build.
 This is commonly used to provide compatibility with newer versions of VMware Workstation.
 For example,